joakimremler/YRGO_docker/README.md

 ## 5. Build a image

-Then you should [build](https://docs.docker.com/engine/reference/commandline/build/#use-a-dockerignore-file) a new image from your Dockerfile with a `-t` flag, we will call your new image `kalleanka/loop`.
+Then you should [build](https://docs.docker.com/engine/reference/commandline/build/#use-a-dockerignore-file) a new image from your Dockerfile with a `-t` flag, we will tag your new image `kalleanka/loop`.

 > **Note** that it is a good practice to name new image to `yourname/scriptname` and when you run the build command don't forget the dot in the end.